 Any issues / problems you had to overcome during the project?

 Yes!
-The size of the rooms meant that I had to customise most of the furnishings so that they be proportionate to each room.
+The size of the rooms meant that I had to customize most of the furnishings so that they be proportionate to each room.
 And of course, the incredibly expedited time schedule meant that this was a project were we had no time for mistakes!